 Steam Flow Element: The feedwater flow is control by using steam flow rate, giving instant corrections to feedwater demand in response to load changes.
 Steam flow acts as a feed-forward signal to allow faster level control.

 Two Element Control recommended on small to medium boilers with moderate changes in steam demand.

 What is Three Element Control?

-Three Element Control is by forming the cascading between drum level and feed water controllers with the addition of steam flow as a feed-forward signal.
-The steam flow signal is added to the drum level controllers output.
-This creates two control loops in a controller, the level control loop and feed water control loop.
+Three Element Control is by forming the cascading between drum level and feed water controllers with the steam flow as a feed-forward signal.
+The steam flow signal is added to the drum level controller’s output.
+This creates two control loops in a controller, the level control loop, and the feed water control loop.

 Single to Three Element Bumpless Transfer